GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 ![Screenshot 2022-11-23 at 17 06 39](https://user-images.githubusercontent.com/50238769/203580254-3507273c-f07a-4773-91c0-ecffdcef6171.png)
 - From the screenshot above you can see the permissions have changed from root to www-data (data user).
-- Remove the index.html page of the apache server, because when you browse the page (EC2 IP address) you will still see the apache default page which is still rendering  execute the command '***- rm  -rf index.html***'
+- Remove the apache server's index.html page, because when you browse the page (EC2 IP address), you will still see the apache default page, which is still rendering the command '***- rm  -rf index.html***'
-- Refresh your browser and you will now see the WordPress setup page.
-Select your preferred language ans click the continue button.
+- Refresh your browser to see the WordPress installation page.
+Choose your preferred language and then press the continue button.
-- To connect to the database to establish connection and setup database credentials
-   - Execute the following commands:
+- To establish a connection to the database and configure database credentials execute the following commands:
       - '***mysql u- root -p***'.
       - Enter password (Enter password that we previously set when setting up MariaDB)
       - '***create database wordpress;*** to create database.